olincollege/diegos-game/README.md

 Install pygame
 `python3 -m pip install -U pygame --user`

-To see if it works, run one of the included examples:
+See if it works by running one of the included examples:

 `python3 -m pygame.examples.aliens`